DavidLiamB/fs-journal/journal/01/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+i feel like this week has gone super well i learn some new things but nothing super hard to grasp or that stands out very much looking forward to future week to learn more